faishalshaikh26/Product-Store/frontend/README.md

 This setup provides a responsive and styled page for creating new products with form validation and toast notifications.

+## Logic of `HomePage.jsx`

+The `HomePage.jsx` file defines the main page component for displaying the list of products using React and Chakra UI.
+Here's a breakdown of the key elements:

+- **Imports**:
+  - Chakra UI components: `Container`, `VStack`, `Text`, `SimpleGrid`
+  - React Router: `Link`
+  - Zustand store: `useProductStore`
+  - React: `useEffect`
+  - Custom component: `ProductCard`

+- **HomePage Component**:
+  - Uses the `useProductStore` hook to access the `fetchProducts` function and the `products` array from the Zustand store.
+  - Uses the `useEffect` hook to fetch the products when the component mounts.
+  - Displays the list of products using the `SimpleGrid` component, which arranges the `ProductCard` components in a responsive grid layout.
+  - If no products are found, displays a message with a link to the create product page.

+This setup provides a responsive and styled main page for displaying the list of products.

 ## Logic of `Product.js`

 The `Product.js` file contains the state management logic for the products using the `zustand` library.
 Here's a breakdown of the key functions: